Doug-Wyman/Tempurpedic_Control/README.md

  - bedvibrate3.py
  - bedvibrate4.py
  - bedvibrateoff.py
+These scripts are called by command line entities created in Home Assistant.
+ - controls.yaml
 The scripts use a hard coded IP address for the bed.
 Change the line in each file UDP_IP = "192.168.0.155"
 to the UDP_IP = <your local address>